aromatt/netipds/README.md

 This package builds on the [netip](https://pkg.go.dev/net/netip)/[netipx](https://pkg.go.dev/go4.org/netipx) family by adding two immutable, trie-based collection types for IP prefixes (CIDRs):
-* `PrefixMap[T]` - for associating data with IP prefixes and fetching that data with network hierarchy awareness
+* `PrefixMap[T]` - for associating data with prefixes and fetching that data with network hierarchy awareness
 * `PrefixSet` - for storing sets of prefixes and combining those sets in useful ways (unions, intersections, etc)

-Both provide a rich set of efficient queries enabled by a binary [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+Both provide a rich set of queries enabled by a binary [radix tree](https://en.wikipedia.org/wiki/Radix_tree).

 ### Goals